Pricolici

 Some Romanian folklore delineates that Pricolici are werewolves in life and after they die, return as vampires.
 This also gives rise to the legend of vampires that can turn into animals such as wolves, dogs, or owls and bats.
 The common theme of all these animals being that they are nocturnal hunters much like vampires.

 Even as recently as modern times, many people living in rural areas of Romania have claimed to have been viciously attacked by abnormally large and fierce wolves.
 Apparently, these wolves attack silently, unexpectedly and only solitary targets.
 Victims of such attacks often claim that their aggressor wasn't an ordinary wolf, but a pricolici who has come back to life to continue wreaking havoc.

+The Pricolici is also known to simply be a bi-morph version of werewolf that walks upright on two legs as opposed to the classic from of werewolf that presents as a very large wolf or canidae of some kind walking on all four legs.

-The etymology of the word is unknown; although it probably has Dacian origins.
+The etymology of the word is unknown; although it probably has Latin origins from the word "Lycus" i.e "wolf" (prico+lici).